'Automating Inequality': Algorithms In Public Services Often Fail The Most Vulnerable

 In promoting the contract, she says, the governor, she says, kept pointing to one case to suggest that a system that lets caseworkers and families develop personal relationships invites fraud.

-"Tthere was one case where two caseworkers had colluded with some recipients to defraud the government for about $8,000," she says.
+"There was one case where two caseworkers had colluded with some recipients to defraud the government for about $8,000," she says.
 "So what happened is the state replaced about 1,500 local caseworkers with online forms and regional call centers.
 And that resulted in a million benefits denials in the first three years of the experiment, which was a 54 percent increase from the three years before."

 But, Eubanks says, automated public service systems that serve those living in poverty or with poor health are not inherently less effective than mainstream automated services like Uber or Lyft.
 Rather, she worries that these systems are used "as a kind of empathy override."